Tuesday, February 28, 2023

 Feat: Anointed Cleric

-Benefit: +4 to Diplomacy, Gather Information and Sense Motive checks with members of your chosen flock.
+You gain a +4 bonus on Diplomacy, Gather Information, and Sense Motive checks when dealing with members of your chosen flock.

 Monday, February 27, 2023